FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - Set point(s) that form upper boundaries at certain times.
 Can be single values or a range (defaults to NaN values).
    * - ``soc-targets``
      - ``[{"datetime": "2024-02-05T08:00:00+01:00", value: 3.2}]``
-     - Exact set point(s) which the scheduler needs to realize (defaults to NaN values).
+     - Exact set point(s) that the scheduler needs to realize (defaults to NaN values).
    * - ``soc-gain``
      - ``.1kWh``
      - Encode SoC gain per time step.
 A constant gain every time step, or see [#sensor_field]_.